 - The new dump valve comes in two parts with two round flanges meant to fit into each other.
 The flanges fit around each pipe connection on the dump valve’s sides to minimize friction between the dump valve and the sewer pipes.

 - Place your valve together and slide a flange over each pipe connection.
 Take the two halves of the valve and hold them together so that the pipes’ openings point away from the center.
 Then, slide the flanges over the two pipe connections.

 - Place the new dump valve between the waste pipes.
 Take the two halves of the valve and place them between the lines where the faulty valve was previously attached.
 Push the two tubes against the dump valve on both sides so that the pipes are flush with the valve’s openings.

 - Concentrate during this step to give room for the extension rod to pull out.

-Finish installing the valve by tightening the screws in place.
+- Finish installing the valve by tightening the screws in place.
 Ensure to get a tight fit.

 - Do a check by running water or flushing an empty toilet to ensure your new valve isn’t leaking.

 - Carefully empty the bucket used during the installation into a septic tank marked out for dumping or flush it down your toilet.